-After you have a draft, send the project description to both the teaching assistant and your clients for feedback.
+After you have a draft, send the project description to your client for feedback and approval.

-Look at the previous publication for ideas on how to write project descriptions.
+Look at the previous Design Day booklet for ideas on how to write project descriptions.
 Design Day booklets from previous semesters are available online by following links to previous Design Days from the current Design Day web page.